crate/crate-operator/docs/source/configuration.rst

 Configuration
 =============

-The configuration for the *CrateDB Kubernetes Operator* follows the `12 Factor Principles`_ and uses environment variables.
-All environment variables are expected to be used in upper-case letters and must be prefixed with ``CRATEDB_OPERATOR_``.
+The configuration for the CrateDB Kubernetes Operator follows the `12 Factor Principles`_ and uses environment variables.
+All environment variables are expected to use upper-case letters and must be prefixed with ``CRATEDB_OPERATOR_``.

 .. envvar:: BOOTSTRAP_TIMEOUT

-   When deploying a cluster, the operator will perform some bootstrap tasks as documented in :ref:`the concept section <concept-bootstrapping>`.
+   When deploying a cluster, the operator will perform some bootstrap tasks as documented in :ref:`the Concepts section <concept-bootstrapping>`.
 The operator will wait at most this many seconds until it considers the bootstrapping to have failed.
 Set to ``0`` to disable timeouts.